MarcusXavierr/anki-helper/README.md

 # Anki Helper

-This application aims to allow the user to track the words he learns in a language, so that he can put these words in anki
+This application aims to allow the user to track the words he learns in a language, so that they can put these words in anki

 ## Installation
 you can install this project with go